JuliaB1/CS33-Attack-Lab-Workshop-S19/README.md

 This generates an executable (called "sample") that contains all the info you'll need to perform a successful buffer overflow attack.
 Now you're ready to attack!

-(If you're curious, the reason why this command works is because of the Makefile, which you'll learn more about in later CS course).
+(If you're curious, the reason why this command works is because of the Makefile, which you'll learn more about in later CS courses).

 ## 2. Demo Overview